The forecast is calling for sunshine, your favorite people have cleared their schedules, and your picnic blanket is ready to go.

 Seasoned Chickpeas

-Roasted chickpeas tossed with your favorite spices make a crunchy, protein-rich snack that's way more interesting than regular nuts.
+Roasted chickpeas tossed with your favorite spices make a crunchy, protein-rich snack that's way more interesting than another bag of chips.

 Beet Hummus